alpacahq/alpacadecimal/README.md

 - `Decimal.CoefficientInt64()`
 - `Decimal.NumDigits()`

-For optimized case, `alpacadecimal.Decimal` always assume that exponent is 12, which result valid but different behaviour.
+For optimized case, `alpacadecimal.Decimal` always assume that exponent is 12, which results in a valid but different decimal representation.
 For example,

 ```golang
 x := alpacadecimal.NewFromInt(123)